Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 Green peas are rich in vitamins C and E, as well as helping to lower the risk of heart disease.
 You can thaw frozen peas or pick up fresh ones from the grocery store.

-Sunflower sprouts makes this delicious entree pop even more!
-With their selenium content, they help to promote heart health and to slow aging.
+Sunflower sprouts make this delicious entree pop even more!
+They help to promote heart health and to slow aging.

 Blueberries are one of my favorite seasonal fruits.
 They make any summer entree salad shine.
 They add to the beauty of this recipe with minerals and antioxidants.

-Goat cheese or feta cheese adds the salty flavor into this creamy orzo salad.
+Goat cheese or feta cheese adds a salty flavor to this creamy orzo salad.
 It makes delicious recipes go to the next level and add extra protein, too.

 And for the dressing: